E-procurement: Great Tips You Want to Know in 2022

 - The approver, who has the authority to approve or reject orders

-– The accounting and finance departments, who deals with the orders and invoicing as well as making payments.
+- The accounting and finance departments, that deal with the orders and invoicing as well as making payments

 How e-procurement software works

 In order to start implementing e-procurement within your organisation, you first need to choose and install eprocurement software.
 Of course, different providers will offer different functions and features.
 However, there are some general functions that they will most often offer.

 E-procurement management software enables staff to go through online catalogues and choose the products they need online.
 However, there is more to e-procurement than just online shopping.
 Staff can also manage their own purchases by determining user permissions when the software is set up.

 The process starts with a purchase requisition.
 It can then be approved or dismissed by the user who has the authority to do so.
 If the user doesn’t have the authority, then the request is automatically sent to an employee who does.